 Sounds familiar right?
-In fact it sounds a lot like a “modern” or “reality” based martial art school.
+In fact it sounds a lot like a “modern” or “reality” based martial art school in Sydney.
 The difference is here that these schools promote themselves using the names of the styles or Kung Fu systems that their lineage affords them.

 Which is neither good nor bad, just sad in my opinion.